ShahzebMahmood/terraform-eks-helloworld/README.md

 ## What You Get

 ### Infrastructure That Actually Works
-- **VPC** with public subnets across 2 availability zones (because single points of failure are bad)
+- **VPC** with public subnets across 2 availability zones (because single points of failure are no best pratice for site realiabilty)
 - **EKS Cluster** with managed node groups (no more managing master nodes)
-- **Application Load Balancer** so your app is actually accessible from the internet
+- **Application Load Balancer** so your app is actually accessible from the internet (opted to go with classic)
-- **Auto-scaling** that responds to real traffic with HPA
+- **Auto-scaling** that responds to real traffic with HPA and metric server, however you can use promethues or open telemtry as well

 ### A Real Application
 - **Node.js Hello-World** app (simple but functional)